Could Jackfruit help with the hunger problem in the world?

 What does a Jackfruit taste like

-This fruit holds a good source of dietary fiber, which is so important for our gut.
+This fruit holds an excellent source of dietary fiber, which is so important for our gut.
 Modern foods seldom provide the adequate amount of fiber one should eat every day.
 The pulp of this fruit is made up of 74% of water and 23% percent carbohydrates.
-100 grams of the raw fruit is only 95 kcal and is rich in vitamin B6 (25% of DV), and some of the other B vitamins.
+100 grams of the raw fruit is only 95 kcal and is rich in vitamin B6 (25% of DV), and some other B vitamins.

 An interesting detail is that on the glycemic list, it is below wheat or rice, that is for the uncooked fruit.

 The taste is a combination of mango, apple, banana, and pineapple.
 When the fruit is not ripe yet, it tastes more like a potato but still can be used in savory dishes.
-Do not be put off by its smell, an unopened Jackfruit does have a rather strong odor.
-But the moment this fruit has been opened you will enjoy its sweet smell.
+Do not be put off by its smell, an unopened Jackfruit has a rather strong odor.
+But the moment this fruit has been opened, you will enjoy its sweet smell.

 Why you should eat Jackfruit